trentapple/llama.vscode/resources/help.md

 ### How to use it
 Select "Embeddings models..." from llama-vscode menu

-- Add models
+- Add local model
 Enter the requested properties.
-For local models name, local start command and endpoint are required
+Name, local start command and endpoint are required.
-For external servers name and endpoint are required
-Use models, which support embeddings, for example Nomic-Embed-Text-V2-GGUF
+Use models, which support embeddings, for example Nomic-Embed-Text-V2-GGUF.

+- Add external model
+Enter the requested properties.
+Name and endpoint are required.
+Use models, which support embeddings.

 - Delete models
 Select the model you want to delete from the list and delete it.